 Your first Tournament in just Five Minutes

-Create new tournament
+Create a new tournament

 You now have created your first tournament and find yourself in the tab Prepare tournamentGeneral properties, Modus.